 Day 1: Pittsburgh.
-Fly at c.
-4.45pm (British Airways) from London Heathrow directly to Pittsburgh, arriving c.
-7.45pm (total flying time c.
-71⁄2 hours).
 Set between the Allegheny, Monongahela and Ohio rivers, Pittsburgh is modern, dynamic, sleek, the smoke and steel of the past having been replaced by glass and aluminium.
 Carnegie, Frick and Mellon, great patrons of the arts, all made their money here before moving to the East Coast.
 First of three nights in Pittsburgh.
-Day 2: Pittsburgh.
-Begin with a walk around Pittsburgh passing H.H.
-Richardson's Allegheny Courthouse, the Mellon bank building and Philip Johnson's PPG Place.
-The Carnegie Museum of Art has an extensive and varied collection including the Heinz Architectural department, European and contemporary art.
-End with a cable car ride up the Duquesne Incline.

-Day 3: Fallingwater, Kentuck Knob.
+Day 2: Fallingwater, Kentuck Knob.
 Drive out to Fallingwater, quintessential Frank Lloyd Wright (1936).
 In a spectacular setting amongst the woodland of Bear Run nature reserve, the house seems to grow from, and float above, the water and rocks.
 You will see not only the waterfall but experience it from inside the house; 'the most sublime integration of man and nature' (New York Times).
 Kentuck Knob (Wright 1953), a hexagonal building with panoramic views of the Pennsylvanian countryside, now owned by Lord Palumbo.